1. Home

 SSC is a name you may not have heard of, but the North American outfit held the Guinness World Record for the fastest production car for three years with the mid-2000s SSC Ultimate Aero.

-Now, it's back, with the SSC Tuatara – a 1750PS hypercar using a highly tuned 5.9-litre twin-turbo V8.
+The SSC Tuatara is a 1750PS hypercar using a highly tuned 5.9-litre twin-turbo V8.
 SSC got into some controversy in 2020 by claiming a production car record at an incredible 316mph, only for the claims to be dropped amidst issues with the data-logging side of things.

 Not to be deterred, SSC had another crack with the Tuatara in early 2021, using specialist measuring gear monitored by engineers.
-The data they provided showed the Tuatara hit 286mph and averaged nearly 283mph on both runs – enough to smash the record held by Koenigsegg since 2017.
+The data they provided showed the Tuatara hit 286mph and averaged 282.9mph across both runs – enough to smash the record held by the Koenigsegg Agera since 2017.
+That's the speed we're quoting here to put it top of our list.

-In 2022, it managed 295mph, but further attempts will be made as SSC wants to try and crack the 300mph barrier.
+In 2022, it managed 295mph on a one-way run.
+Further attempts are planned as SSC wants to try and crack the 300mph barrier.
 The Washington-built Tuatara is said to cost around £1.63m, with 100 examples made, and not all were sold.

 Year unveiled: 2022